ANAT 301. Head and Neck Anatomy for Dental Hygienists. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Survey of the basic morphological and functional aspects of the mammalian nervous system, with emphasis on functionally and clinically relevant neuroanatomical concepts.

-Semester course; 3 lecture and 4 laboratory hours.
-5 credits.
+Semester course; 3 lecture hours.
+3 credits.
+Enrollment is restricted to students in the Certificate in Pre-Medical Graduate Health Sciences or the M.S. in Anatomy and Neurobiology.
 Macroscopic study of the human body, with clinical correlations, dissection and pro-section sessions.
+Some classes will include laboratory time.

 ANAT 610.
 Systems Neuroscience.
 4 Hours.